 2a.
-The APS fails to pick up one (1) (1) playing card from the stack of cards:
+The APS fails to pick up one (1) playing card from the stack of cards:

-The APS tries to pick up a one playing card again.
+The APS tries to pick up a one playing card again

 1a.
 The APS still fails to pick up a playing card:

 The APS returns to the line on the floor being followed